- Schools Program

 - Past Projects

-The What Matters?
-Competition is run annually by the Whitlam Institute within Western Sydney University.
-The 2017 competition will open for students in NSW, the ACT and Tasmania in Term 1.
+The What Matters? competition is run annually by the Whitlam Institute within Western Sydney University.
+What Matters? is a writing competition that gives year 5 – 12 students in NSW, the ACT and Tasmania a chance to speak out about what matters to them in society today.

 Prizes are awarded in 4 categories: Years 5/6, 7/8, 9/10 and 11/12.